bigtreecms/BigTree-CMS/README.md

 Changelog
 ---------

+### 4.0b7
+- NEW: Redesigned sample site that provides more in depth examples of using BigTree
+- NEW: Field Types are now able to be used in Settings
+- NEW: Gravatar support for users
+- NEW: Date Time Picker support
+- NEW: BigTree::describeTable method for a faster way to get SQL table columns
+- NEW: Foreign key constraints are now recognized when creating a form and are automatically created to be database populated lists.
+- NEW: ENUM columns are now recognized when creating a form and are automatically created to be static lists.
+- NEW: BigTreeModule::getSitemap method to allow for drawing sitemap branches from a module class.
+- UPDATED: LESS Compiler to 0.3.5
+- UPDATED: Authentication no longer caches permissions via sessions.
+- UPDATED: New installs now set SERVER_ROOT in /site/index.php to allow for sym-linked /core/ folders.
+- UPDATED: Install.php can now accept command line options instead of $_POST vars for automated installs.
+- UPDATED: New installs will receive indexes and foreign key constraints on bigtree core tables.
+- UPDATED: Retina assets for custom controls.
+- UPDATED: CSS parsing to include root variable auto replacing (www_root/ admin_root/ static_root/ etc).
+- FIXED: Custom select boxes now blur other select boxes when clicked.
+- FIXED: Custom select boxes now scroll the window down to show their full drop down when low on the page.
+- FIXED: A bug with SEO scoring unique titles improperly.
+- FIXED: Turning on notices when debugging a custom module shouldn't break the whole admin now.
+- FIXED: Bug related to locked pages/entries.
+- FIXED: Searching users, settings, and resources is no longer case sensitive
+- FIXED: Missing jump dropdown in Dashboard areas.
+- FIXED: Searching auto modules is no longer case sensitive
+- FIXED: Missing "custom" fields in view options, field options, other dialogs
+- FIXED: Default templates using $content instead of $bigtree["content"]
+- FIXED: Google Analytics setup failing to store encrypted information properly in the database.
+- FIXED: Dialogs now stay centered on the screen when the browser resizes.
+- FIXED: Bug that caused image resources to use {wwwroot} over {staticroot}
+- FIXED: Empty module groups are no longer shown in the Modules dropdown
+- FIXED: File Browser "Cancel" button not closing the window when packaging a module.
+- FIXED: The front end editor now alerts a user if there is no editable content.
+- REMOVED: Custom JavaScript and CSS in Auto Module forms.
+- REMOVED: Uncached ability in Auto Module views.

 ### 4.0b6
 - NEW: BigTree now allows for usage of index.php routing WITHOUT .htaccess / mod_rewrite
 - NEW: BigTree::unzip function (preparing for the future)